MTAwsl/MiniExec/README.md

 Or use the pre-compiled version in this repository.
 Put these template files in your current working directory.

+If you are generating 32-bit executables, you need to modify some name of struct members (such as `CONTEXT.Rip`), and compile a 32-bit version on your own.

 Use `miniexec.py` to generate your executables.

 ```